 Trash bags make excellent hanging bags for clothing if used upside-down, with a hole poked through the bottom for hangers.
 Packing materials are available from local storage facilities, so you don’t have to haul them across the country.

-The consensus among experienced parents is to use the sturdy, blue, rectangular, zippered IKEA bags to move everything.
+The consensus among experienced parents is to use sturdy, blue, rectangular, zippered IKEA bags to move everything.
 These bags with handles are easy to carry, lightweight, and collapse down to the size of a spiral notebook.

 They’re simpler to store underneath a bed than luggage, but can be checked in with the airline if necessary.
 With the exception of oversized items, the handy bags fit everything.